 Applications for electives are submitted online through the AFMC Student Portal; see here for details and further links.

 Applicants to UBC electives are selected on a first come, first serve basis.
-Applicants are encouraged to apply and pay as close to the seven-month mark as possible.
+Applicants are encouraged to apply and pay as close to the 7 month mark as possible.

-Note that while you may complete the application process early, the placement process may start several months later as this is dependent
+Note that while you may complete the application process early, the placement process may start several months later, as this is dependent on the UBC student schedule.

 Unfortunately, UBC cannot guarantee that all applicants will receive a confirmed elective due to capacity limitations.